-MCOM 271 - Radio Broadcasting Internship
+MCOM 271 - Media Internship

-Offers on-the-job training at a local commercial broadcasting radio station.
-Various areas of the industry are examined; however, the student focuses on the area of radio broadcasting in which s/he plans to seek employment.
+Offers on the job training at a local media company or with a company needing students with media skills.
+Various areas of media are examined.
+Students will specialize in the area in which they chose to seek employment.
 Prerequisite(s): MCOM 256 or concurrent enrollment.
 (PCS 1.2, 3 credit hours - 0 hours lecture, 15 hours lab - 240 hours must be worked.)

-MCOM 280 - Topics In Radio Broadcasting
+MCOM 280 - Topics In Media